The AACR June L. Biedler Prize for Cancer Journalism

 The AACR Biedler Prize is funded by a major bequest to the AACR from Dr. June L. Biedler, a scientist, mentor, and pioneer in cancer research, and former member of the board of directors of the AACR.
 In honor of Dr. Biedler’s exceptional efforts to further science and health care communications, the prize will honor and reward outstanding journalistic coverage that enhances the public’s understanding of cancer, cancer research, or cancer policy.

-The prize will provide an unrestricted cash award of $5,000, a commemorative award, and travel expenses to the AACR Annual Meeting April 24-29, 2020, in San Diego, California, to receive the prize.
+The prize will provide an unrestricted cash award of $5,000, a commemorative award, and travel expenses to the AACR Annual Meeting 2020 to receive the prize.
 The meeting is being planned for later this year.

 Who Can Apply